Client Journals in SupportAbility refer to any notes or evidence that is recorded about a Client.

 Once the Staff Member completing the Journal selects a Journal Type, the corresponding Journal Template will populate in the Notes field:

 The additional privacy layers of restricting Client Journal entries for 'Managers Only' or 'Team Leaders Only' is available for selection when entering sensitive information that may require further restriction:

 N.B.
-Once this is selected, if the author does not have either of these Staff Account privileges, you will no longer be able to see this record.
+Once this is selected, if the author does not have either of these Staff Account privileges, they will no longer be able to see this record, once saved.